Yanchep National Park: Walking trails

-Yanchep National Park has over 400 caves.
-Among these is Crystal Cave which is the only tourist cave located in Perth.
-Crystal Cave can be visited on guided tours departing four times daily from the Visitors Center.

 Wangi Mia Aboriginal Experience

 The Wangi Mia Aboriginal Experience is available as a public tour on Sunday and public holidays.
 Wangi Mia offers opportunities to explore more about the local Noongar culture.

 Koala Boardwalk

 Yanchep National Park is home to a colony of Koalas.
 These can be viewed on the 140-metre-long Koala Park that allows close-up views of the koalas.
 There are also daily talks providing more information about koalas and their habitat.

 Picnic and barbecue areas

 Yanchep National Park has many picnic and barbeque areas.
 There are gas barbeques available free of charge along with wooden tables and benches.

 Trees Adventure Yanchep Park

 The Trees Adventure Park has seven adventure courses suitable for different abilities.
 Each course consists of rope and zipline challenges.
 The adventure park is suitable for children aged 4+.

 Restaurant and tea rooms

-Chocolate Drops Tea Rooms is located next to the visitor's center and serves simple homemade food, including sandwiches, muffins and homemade chocolate.
+Chocolate Drops Tea Rooms is located next to the visitor's centre and serves simple homemade food, including sandwiches, muffins and homemade chocolate.
 The Yanchep Inn is a fully licensed restaurant open 7 days a week and serves breakfast, lunch and dinner.